anudeepvanjavakam1/lit_or_not_on_reddit/README.md

 # LIT or NOT on REDDIT

-Many people add "Reddit" to their search queries to find authentic product reviews/feedback and thats why Reddit is the source for this app.

 Looking to buy something💰,
 but not sure if it's dope?👀
 Let my app be your guide💪,